l-atelier-des-chercheurs/dodoc/README.md

 - $cover (object) = if a meta_cover.jpeg is present in the root of the folder, can be edited by authors
 - $date_created (date) = when the folder was created
 - $date_modified (date) = when the folder was last edited
-- $files (Array) = list of all the files in this folder
+- $files (Array) = list of all the files in this folder (see Files below)
-- $public (Boolean) = if the folder is visible to everyone or just its authors, can be edited by authors
+- $listed (Boolean) = if the folder is listed when getFolders is called by non-authors, can be edited by authors
-- $password (string, stored as hash) = limit editing or viewing (depending on $public) to users with password
+- $password (string, stored as hash) = limit editing to users with password, can be edited by authors
-- $path (string) = path to folder, matches filesystem structure and URL, can’t be changed
+- $path (string) = path to folder, matches filesystem structure and URL
 - $infos (object) = data gathered from the folder itself
   - size (Number) = size in bytes